neondatabase/website/content/docs/guides/prisma-tutorial.md

 ### Retrieve all records

 Prisma Client offers various queries to read data from your database.
-In this section, you will use the `findMany` query to returns all the records in the database for a the specified model.
+In this section, you will use the `findMany` query to retrieve all records in the database for the specified model.

 Delete the previous query from your `query.js` file and replace it with the `findMany` query.
 Your `query.js` file should appear as follows: